Welcome to the College Bowl Club at UCLA!

-Although quiz bowl generally cover areas that are academic in nature (such as literature, history, sciences like biology and chemistry and physics, fine arts, religion, mythology, philosophy, geography, social sciences like psychology and economics and linguistics, and current events), we also play on questions geared towards popular culture, such as music, movies, sports, and general knowledge.
-We travel to places like Berkeley, Chicago, New York, Atlanta, and Ann Arbor, and raise money for our trips by hosting tournaments.
+Although quizbowl generally covers areas that are academic in nature (such as literature, history, sciences like biology and chemistry and physics, fine arts, religion, mythology, philosophy, geography, social sciences like psychology and economics and linguistics, and current events), we also play on questions geared towards popular culture, such as music, movies, sports, and general knowledge.
+We travel throughout California to places like San Diego, Claremont, Pasadena, and Stanford, in addition to national tournaments in places like Chicago, New York, Atlanta, and Detroit, and raise money for our trips by hosting tournaments.

 - Come to practices!
-We meet every Friday from 6 to 8 pm at Royce 166.
+We meet every Tuesday from 6 to 8 pm at Room 3115 in Rolfe Hall.

 - Look at old questions from the Collegiate Quizbowl Packet Archive, the Stanford archive, or NAQT.